Paymo Logo

 4. Project closure phase

-Also known as the completion phase, this stage focuses on the end result.
-Your main efforts should be directed toward the goals of delivering a final product on time and within budget, within the qualitative requirements established with the client.
+Also known as the completion phase, this stage focuses on the result.
+Your primary efforts should be directed toward delivering a final product on time and within budget, within the qualitative requirements established with the client.

 A project is completed only after the product has been delivered to the client and the latter has accepted it as the final version.